 While it faces some criticism from detractors, the fact that Windows Server powers Microsoft’s Azure Cloud service is notable.
 Microsoft Windows can perform most of the same tasks as Linux-based servers, although performance profiles may vary.

 The most current version of Windows Server is Windows Server 2022.
 It’s capable of supporting hardware configurations of up to 64-core processors and 48TB of memory.
+Explore more on the features of the best Windows web hostingthrough our detailed review.

 6 Key Differences Between Linux And Windows Hosting